9/11 Anniversary Digital Learning Experience

 For more information, contact the Education Programs staff at: firstname.lastname@example.org.

-The webinar will be interpreted in American Sign Language and captioned.
+The program will be interpreted in American Sign Language and captioned.
 An audio description and Spanish subtitles will also be available.

-The webinar is made possible thanks to generous support from the New York Life Foundation.
+The 9/11 Anniversary Digital Learning Experience is made possible in partnership with the New York Life Foundation.